 Raising an Emotionally Intelligent Child

 Firstly, a child with a high EQ is more likely to regulate his/her emotions well and work thru boredom, fear, and emotional challenges.
-Children who regulate emotions well are thereby better able to show emotional toughness in the face of challenges or competitions.
+Children who are able to regulate their emotions are thereby better able to show emotional toughness in the face of challenges or competitions.
 They can find the discipline and impulse control to work hard to achieve their goals and resist the temptation of getting into trouble with substance abuse or behavioral issues.

 Lastly, emotion coaching leads to the right “brain wiring” for your child.
-It literally changes the structure of their brains leading to wellbeing, better relationships, better focus, and emotional resilience and grit when facing challenges.
+It literally changes the structure of your child’s brain, leading to overall wellbeing, better relationships, better focus, and emotional resilience and grit when facing challenges.

-We offer a 3-5 session parenting program that integrates the research from a wide range of scientists: 1) Attachment Theories (Ainsworth, Bowlby); 2) The Gottman Institute (“Parenting for Emotional Intelligence”); and 3) The work of Daniel Siegel (“The Whole Brain Child).
-The result is a program that is not just essential in terms of creating emotional health but also highly effective in preventing developmental issues (school drop outs, behavioral problems or substance abuse) and invaluable when you are thinking about the “brain-development” of your child.
+At Eliana Cohen Psychology, we offer a three- to five-session parenting program that integrates the research from a wide range of scientists: 1) Attachment Theories (Ainsworth, Bowlby), 2) The Gottman Institute (“Parenting for Emotional Intelligence”), and 3) The work of Daniel Siegel (“The Whole Brain Child).
+The result is a program that is not only essential in terms of creating emotional health, but is also highly effective in preventing developmental issues (school dropouts, behavioral problems, or substance abuse).
+Our program is also invaluable when you are thinking about the brain development of your child.

 To learn more or to schedule an appointment, contact Eliana Cohen Psychology in Toronto today!